andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Length: Max 200 characters

 **Capacity:**
-- Required: Yes
+- Required: No (optional)
 - Type: Integer
-- Range: 1-500 (inclusive)
+- Range: Must be NULL or greater than 0
-- Must be positive integer
+- Allows NULL values for resources without capacity limits

 **Images:**
 - Required: No